q-cardIA/qcardia-data/README.md

 ### Installation
 #### Environment and PyTorch
-It is recommended to make a new environment (tested for Python 3.11.9) and first installing PyTorch and checking GPU availability.
+It is recommended to make a new environment (requires Python>=3.10 but only extensively tested for Python 3.11.9) and first installing PyTorch and checking GPU availability.
 It is recommended to install the PyTorch version the package was tested for ([PyTorch 2.3.1](https://pytorch.org/get-started/previous-versions/#v231)), which should limit warnings or unexpected behaviours.
 Alternatively, installation instructions for the latest stable PyTorch version can also be found in [their "get started" guide](https://pytorch.org/get-started/locally/).

 #### Stable version of `qcardia-data`
 Install from GitHub using pip to get the latest version: